flutter/flutter-intellij/CONTRIBUTING.md

 ### Using test run configurations in IntelliJ

+IMPORTANT: Before running the tests in IntelliJ, first ensure all dependents have been downloaded and unpacked into the `artifacts` directory.
+The easiest way to do that is to first run the tests using the `plugin` tool.
+See the next section for details.

 The repository contains two pre-defined test run configurations.
 One is for "unit" tests; that is currently defined as tests that do not rely on the IntelliJ UI APIs.
 The other is for "integration" tests - tests that do use the IntelliJ UI APIs.
 The integration tests are larger, long-running tests that